cscosu/ctf-writeups/2021/def_con_quals/mooosl/README.md

 <img src="screenshots/s2.png" width="500">

-With this knowledge, we know that iVar1 containst the option entered by the user.
-So we can label the diffrent branches accordingly.
+With this knowledge, we know that iVar1 contains the option entered by the user.
+So we can label the different branches accordingly.

 <img src="screenshots/s3.png" width="500">

-Lets dive into `do_store`.
+Let's dive into `do_store`.

 <img src="screenshots/s4.png" width="500">